Soleedus/debian-i3gaps/README.md

 Then follow instructions, and when script finishes, type:
 `sudo reboot`

-3. To start i3, type in `startx`
-4. You will need to set GTK theme manually in Chromium.
+3. You will need to set GTK theme manually in Chromium.
-5. You may now comment out deb-src lines from your /etc/apt/sources.list
+4. You may now comment out deb-src lines from your /etc/apt/sources.list

-IMPORTANT!

-If you have problem logging in after running the script, it may be xorg.conf causing this, in this case do:

-`sudo rm /etc/X11/xorg.conf`

 #### Custom keybindings: ($mod = windows key)